The Last Podcast on the Left: Soul Plumber

 Soul Plumber is a DC horror comic which includes adaptions of Last Podcast on the Left hosts Marcus Parks, Henry Zebrowski, and former host Ben Kissel.
 The hosts worked with artist John McCrea of DC Comics on the project.
 The plot follows Edgar Wiggins, a former seminary student who works at a gas station.
 Wiggins left seminary school in disgrace but joins a group called the Soul Plumbers out of the desire to continue saving souls.
 The comic is a six-issue series.

 Open Lines

-Open Lines was a live radio talk show available exclusively on Sirius XM's, Faction Talk.
+Open Lines was a live radio talk show available exclusively on SiriusXM's Faction Talk.
 The show consists of listeners calling in to tell personal accounts on a previously established topic.
 Topics are usually related to themes covered in the podcast such as paranormal encounters, cryptozoology, and true crime.
 The weekly live show aired on Mondays at 7pm ET and listeners can participate by calling 855-355-4741.